 The chemical industry represents around 7% of Europe’s industrial production.
-Two-thirds of chemicals produced are supplied to other sectors within the manufacturing industry.
+Two-thirds of the chemicals produced are supplied to other sectors within the manufacturing industry.
 Challenges faced by manufacturers in countries in the region include stringent government regulations, accessing raw materials, and energy/power.

 European Chemicals Agency (ECHA) imposes regulations – CLP and REACH – on the chemical manufacturing industry.
 ECHA aids chemical companies by providing associated information as well as addressing concerns, ensuring compliance along with safe utilization of chemicals, and legislation.
 These regulations aim to ensure the protection of human health and the environment from hazards associated with chemicals.

 Asia Pacific Chemical Industry:

 The chemical market in China accounts for half of the global chemical market in terms of both, volume and revenue.
 This major growth of the chemical industry in the country is attributed to continuous and high investment, intense competition, and easy availability of raw materials.
 China is the largest chemical producer globally and accounted for 35.3 % of global chemical sales in 2017.

 Global companies such as Akzo Nobel, BASF SE, Arkema, and others have set up R&D footholds in China to support the chemical industry in the Asia Pacific.
 Akzo Nobel invested US$ 8 Mn in its paint and specialty chemical R&D center in Shanghai, China.
 In addition, BASF SE launched a new process catalysis R&D facility in Shanghai, China, while Arkema has expanded its R&D center in the country.